conan-io/docs/reference/conanfile/methods/generate.rst

 - **package_type**: The ``package_type`` of the dependency
 - **languages**: The ``languages`` of the dependency.
 - **extension_properties**: The ``extension_properties`` of the dependency.
 Should be treated as read-only.
+- **recipe**: The ``recipe`` type of the dependency (e.g., "Cache").
+This should only be used for `informational <https://github.com/conan-io/conan/issues/18996>`_ or reporting purposes.
+Using it for any kind of conditional logic on the consumers side is considered bad practice and unsupported.

 Iterating dependencies